Laurenz1606/NodeJSTemplates/README.md

     "fullUrl": "https://example.com"
 }
 ```
-2. As a response you will get something like:
+2. As a response you will get something like: <br />
 ```
 //the response
 {